jbaldwin/libcoro/README.md

         // Add item
         m_queue.push(item);

-        // Notify one thread that
+        // Notify one coroutine that
         // is waiting
         m_cond.notify_one();
     }